wijjo/wijjo.github.io/index.md

 ![Wijjo](/images/wijjo-icon-64.png)

 ### Welcome to My Home Page.

-I'm an independent software developer, and this is my parking space on the web.
+I am an independent software developer.
+This is my parking space on the Web.

 Please use the GitHub button to access my public Open Source portfolio